pabpergas/cf_ai_AItinerary/README.md

 Each conversation is stored in its own Durable Object (DO), identified by the `conversationId`.
 When you:

 1. **Start a new chat**: Navigate to `/` (home)
-2. **Send first message**: Automatically creates a new conversation and navigates to `/chat/:conversationId`
+2. **Send first message**: Conversation appears immediately in sidebar as "New Conversation"
+3. **AI responds**: Title auto-updates with animated transition based on your travel request
-3. **Click on existing chat**: Navigate to `/chat/:conversationId` to load that conversation
+4. **Click on existing chat**: Navigate to `/chat/:conversationId` to load that conversation
-4. **Switch between chats**: React Router handles navigation without page reload
+5. **Switch between chats**: React Router handles navigation without page reload

-The system uses URL-based routing instead of localStorage, ensuring:
+The system uses URL-based routing with SPA fallback, ensuring:
-- Deep linking to specific conversations
+- Deep linking to specific conversations works correctly
-- Browser back/forward navigation works correctly
+- Browser back/forward navigation works as expected
 - No full page reloads when switching chats
-- Cleaner architecture with React Router
+- Messages persist in D1 database and reload on page refresh
+- Each conversation uses isolated Durable Object storage

 ## Configuration Files